Chapter 742-3 Retirement

 (c) Postpone determination, pending an additional examination, or the submission of additional fact.

-The member covered by a pending disability retirement application may withdraw the application through a written authorization filed with OP&F at any time prior to the board’s award of the initial determination of disability.
-To the extent that a pending disability application is withdrawn by a member, the withdrawn application shall not be presented to the DEP or the board, depending on when it’s received by OP&F.
+The member covered by a pending disability application may withdraw the application through a written authorization filed with OP&F at any time prior to the board's award of the initial determination of disability.
+To the extent that a pending disability application is withdrawn by a member, the withdrawn application shall not be presented to the disability committee or the board, depending on when it is received by OP&F.

-(7) Any disability benefit award determined by the board shall be effective as of the date that the board made its initial determination of disability on such pending disability retirement application.
+(8) Any disability benefit award determined by the board shall be effective as of the date that the board made its initial determination of disability on such pending disability application.

-(8) The member covered by the pending disability retirement application shall be notified of the board’s initial determination of disability within thirty days after the board’s final action and such notice shall be sent by certified mail, return receipt requested.
-The member covered by the pending disability retirement application shall be advised of his or her right to:
+(9) The member covered by the pending disability application shall be notified of the board's initial determination of disability within thirty days after the board's final action and such notice shall be sent by certified mail, return receipt requested.
+The member covered by the pending disability application shall be advised of his or her right to:

 (a) Accept the benefit grant;